newchuyalong/libgdx-learning/Scene2d.md

  * Rotation and scale of a group is applied to all child actors.
 Child actors always work in their own coordinate system, parent transformations are applied transparently.

- * Simplified 2D drawing via [[SpriteBatch | SpriteBatch, TextureRegions, and Sprite]].
+ * Simplified 2D drawing via [[SpriteBatch | SpriteBatch, TextureRegions, and Sprites]].
 Each actor draws in its own un-rotated and unscaled coordinate system where 0,0 is the bottom left corner of the actor.

  * Hit detection of rotated and scaled actors.
 Each actor determines if it is hit using its own un-rotated and unscaled coordinate system.